amalgam8/amalgam8.github.io/_docs/2-controlplane/3-authentication.md

 ---
 layout: page
-title: Authentication & Multi-Tenancy
+title: Authentication
 permalink: /docs/control-plane/authentication/
 category: Control Plane
 order: 1
 ---

-By default, the Controller operates in a single-tenant mode without any authentication.
-In multi-tenant mode, it supports two authentication
-mechanisms: a trusted auth mode for local testing and development purposes, and a JWT auth mode for production deployments.
+By default, the Control Plane services operate in a single-tenant mode without any authentication.
+In multi-tenant mode, the registry and the controller support two authentication mechanisms: a trusted auth mode for local testing and development purposes, and a JWT auth mode for production deployments.

 # Single-Tenant Mode

-In single-tenant mode, there is no authentication header required in the API calls to controller.
-Any rules created in this mode are applied to all sidecar instances polling this Amalgam8 controller instance.
+In single-tenant mode, there is no authentication header required in the API calls to controller or registry.
+Any rules created in this mode are applied to all sidecar instances polling the Amalgam8 controller and registry.

 **Configuration Options:** This mode runs by default and requires no additional environment variables or command line flags be set at run time.